basro/hx-jsasync/readme.md

 ## Await a promise

-Inside of an async function you can await a `js.lib.Promise` using the `JSAsyncTools.await` method:
+Inside of an async function you can await a `js.lib.Promise` using the `JSAsyncTools.jsawait` method:

 ```haxe
 import jsasync.IJSAsync;